google/proto-lens/proto-lens-tutorial/person/README.md

 main = defaultMainGeneratingProtos "src"
 ```

-#### 3. Setup proto-playground
+#### 3. Setup person

-Here we are going to be telling `proto-playground` how to find the proto stuff we just setup and how to grab the most up to date version of `proto-lens`.
+Here we are going to be telling `person` how to find the proto stuff we just setup and how to grab the most up to date version of `proto-lens`.
 First thing to do will be to edit the `stack.yaml` file as follows:

 1. Under `packages` we should have: